 View our Sermon for Safe Streets Faith Leader Kit including sample sermon snippets, religious references, statistics, collective prayers, resources and more.

-Sermons across New York City, of all faiths, will address the public health issue of reckless driving, offering New Yorkers the opportunity to join the UN and cities around the world in memorializing those who've been killed in local neighborhoods - and in calling for safer streets
+Sermons across the country, of all faiths, will address the public health issue of traffic fatalities and serious injuries, offering congregants the opportunity to join the global community in memorializing those who've been - and in calling for safer streets.

-November 17th 2019 is World Day of Remembrance, a UN initiative with commemorations taking place around the globe.
-This is the weekend before Thanksgiving, one of the deadliest times on US roads.
-Sermons and other programming can take place on that weekend and/or any other.
+November 15th 2020 is World Day of Remembrance, a United Nations initiative with commemorations taking place around the globe.
+Sermons and other programming can take place during that week and/or any other.